-If infringement does happen, rights to intellectual property might be enforced in the federal courtroom.
-Before submitting a lawsuit, however, intellectual property owners will need to seek the advice of a lawyer and thoroughly contemplate whether or not litigation is in their best interest.
-Infringement instances are costly to prosecute, and there is a threat that the proprietor’s rights, when under the scrutiny of a courtroom, might be revealed as invalid or much less indepth than the proprietor believed.
+If infringement occurs, rights to intellectual property might be enforced in the federal courtroom.
+Before filing a lawsuit, however, intellectual property owners will need to seek the advice of a lawyer and thoroughly contemplate whether or not litigation is in their best interest.
+Infringement cases are costly to prosecute, and there is a threat that the proprietor's rights, when scrutinized, might be revealed as invalid or much less in-depth than the proprietor believed.

 However, rights to intellectual property can be quite profitable.
-Infringement has bankrupted many big companies.
+Infringement cases have bankrupted many big companies.
 Any individual or business dealing with issues of infringement must hire an attorney.
 Firms specializing in intellectual property law are available to help owners who are looking to establish, profit from, or defend their rights.

 Why Is Intellectual Property Law Growing?

 Intellectual property law is very important.
-Because of the developments in science and technology, the demand for lawyers who specialize in this field continues to rise.
+Because of developments in science and technology, the demand for lawyers who specialize in this field continues to rise.
 Intellectual property lawyers help organizations protect the rights of businesses, authors, inventors, musicians, and other artists.

-Since innovation and inventions are part of human intelligence, intellectual lawyers will always be needed to provide ideas and protect ownership of inventions.
-Even if some law practices are affected by recession, intellectual property law will continue to grow.
+Since innovation and inventions are part of human development, intellectual lawyers will always be needed to provide ideas and protect ownership of inventions.
+Even if some law practices are affected by the recession, the field of intellectual property law will continue to grow.

 Along with the improvements in technology, there has been a rise in intellectual property crimes, piracy, internet piracy, and cybersquatting (the abusive registration of trademarks on the internet).

 China and other developing countries are enacting refined legal guidelines and paying larger consideration to intellectual property enforcement, which has fueled the expansion of intellectual property regulation internationally.

-If you need help with intellectual property law, you can post your legal need (or post your job) on UpCounsel’s marketplace.
+If you need help with intellectual property law, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
 Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.